Head to head

 Knolo wins

 Memory is a sub-node on the AI Agent node.
-You wire up Postgres, Redis, or a vector DB yourself and manage it.
+You connect Postgres, Redis, or a vector DB yourself and manage its lifecycle.

 Handles unstructured input and judgment